 A study reported on CustomerThink found that less than a third of CX initiatives are successful.
 And analyst firm IDC reported that 87% of companies say they provide excellent CX, but only 11% of customers agree.

 CRM can help.
-When designed to do so, CRM can deliver differentiated CXs across channels and throughout customer journeys.
+When designed to do so, it can deliver differentiated CXs across channels and throughout customer journeys.

 CRM is the customer system of record and central location for customer data.
 The technology provides the data management, customer engagement automation and information reporting to deliver highly designed CXs at scale.